marmessi93/LCE/README.rst

 First Example on Iris Dataset
 -----------------------------

-LCEClassifier prediction on an Iris test set:
+LCEClassifier accuracy on an Iris test set:

 .. code-block:: python